RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/66-REV.md

 > - <sup>a</sup> 1.
 “Christ” means “Anointed One”.
 > - <sup>b</sup> 1. or, messenger (here and wherever angel is mentioned)
 > - <sup>c</sup> 6.
 Exodus 19:6; Isaiah 61:6
 > - <sup>d</sup> 7.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>e</sup> 8.
 TR adds “the Beginning and the End”
 > - <sup>f</sup> 8.
 TR omits “God”
 > - <sup>g</sup> 11.
 TR adds “I am the Alpha and the Omega, the First and the Last.”